mahesh-maan/awesome-patent-retrieval/README.md

 # Awesome Patent Data Mining

-Curated list of resources for patent data mining
+This is a curated list of resources for patent data mining, information retrieval from patent databases, patent data sources, etc.

 ## Patent data sources